mariam138/sea-conquest/README.md

 ### Manual Testing

 Once the project was complete, I underwent manual testing on each feature of the game, using the deployed app on **Heroku**.
 All tests and their outcomes are outlined below.
+Each module was ran through Code Institute's [PEP8 Linter](https://pep8ci.herokuapp.com/#) and have all returned with zero errors.

 #### Starting Page